AfroCubaWeb

 Dr. Ivor L. Miller

-"I have conducted research in Cuba since 1991.
-My dissertation on the Santería religion in Cuban society and its influences in the US was completed in 1995.
-In collaboration with Dr. Wande Abimbola, I published a book in 1997 on the influence of Yoruba culture in Cuba and the United States.
-My forthcoming publications document the trans-Atlantic migration of Cross River peoples of West Africa who create the Abakuá mutual aid society in Cuba (19th century), as well as the Bata drums of Ocha/ Santeria, and their recent use in popular and sacred music in the USA and globally."
+Ivor L. Miller is a scholar focused on Cuban cultural history in the trans-Atlantic context.
+He has conducted research in Cuba since 1991.
+His dissertation (1995) focused on the Lukumi-Yoruba initiation systems of Ocha and Ifa (Santería) in Cuban society, the relationship of its practitioners and symbols to the nation's political class, as well as its influences in the USA (See Miller 2000).
+In collaboration with Dr. Wande Abimbola, in 1997 he published a book on the trans-Atlantic reach of Yoruba culture, in Brazil, Cuba, Trinidad and the USA.
+Recent publications treat the migration of Cross River peoples of Nigeria and Cameroon in West Africa who established the Abakuá mutual aid society in Cuba (19th century), as well as the classical Bata drums of Ocha/Santeria, and their recent expansion in popular and sacred music in the Western Hemisphere and globally.

-Ivor Miller is a cultural historian specializing in the African Diaspora in the Caribbean and the Americas.
-His book Aerosol Kingdom (UP of Mississippi, 2002) documents and interprets the creation of Hip Hop culture in New York City from its beginnings in the late 1960s till the present, focusing on the Afro-Caribbean and African American contributions resulting from 20th century migrations.
-Miller's current project documents the little known history of the Cuban Abakuá, a society derived from the Ekpe (leopard) society of the Cross River region of Nigeria and Cameroon.
-Working with both Ekpa and Abakuá leaders, he has documented the foundation of the society in the 19th century, and its continuation in Cuban society.
-Abakuá lore in Cuba may prove useful to Cross River peoples as they reconstruct their own past.
-In July 2001 he helped facilitate the first-ever encounter between the Efik of Nigeria and the related Abakuá of Cuba - an event which took place at the Efik National Association in Brooklyn, NY.
+Ivor Miller's Aerosol Kingdom (UP of Mississippi, 2002) documents and interprets the creation of Hip Hop culture in New York City from its beginnings in the late 1960s till the present, focusing on the Afro-Caribbean and African-American contributions resulting from 20th century migrations.
+Miller's current book, Voice of the Leopard (UP of Mississippi, 2008), documents the little known history of the Cuban Abakuá, a mutual-aid institution derived from the Ekpe (leopard) society of the Cross River region of Nigeria and Cameroon.
+Working with both Ékpè and Abakuá leaders, he has documented the foundation of the society in 19th century Havana, and its adaptations to Cuban society.
+Abakuá lore in Cuba has proven useful to Cross River peoples as they reconstruct their own cultural history.
+In 2001 he helped facilitate the first-ever encounter between the Efik of Nigeria and the related Abakuá of Cuba - an event sponsored by the Efik National Association at the Pratt Institute, Brooklyn, NY.
+Since then a series of further encounters were organized, in Michigan (2003), in Calabar (2004), and in Paris (2007).

 Kongo Cruzado: Lukumí and Kongo Identities in Cuba: the Art of Francisco ‘Gordillo’ ArredondoThe International Review of African American Art.
 Vol. 20, No. 2., 2005 by Ivor Miller [2MB PDF]